-The Budget is the Government's principle financial, economic and policy statement and is released once a year.
-It focuses on the next four years ahead, with a particular analysis on the year ahead (the Budget year).
+The Budget is the NSW Government's principal financial, economic and policy statement and is released once a year.
+It focuses on the next four years, with particular analysis on the year ahead (the Budget year).

 The Budget itself is made up of five individual Budget Papers, one of which is the Appropriation Bills presented to NSW Parliament.